 Mostly, suppliers provide the shipper with a date when the production of their goods is supposed to be finished.
 Then, the shipper is planning the transportation accordingly.
 However, often the shipper forgets to add a buffer for such potential delays.
 This can again result in a delay for the overall transport.

 Our tip is to always plan in some buffer for production delays.
-This way, you can prevent further delays in the transportation of your cargo.
+This way, you can prevent further shipping delays for your delays in the transportation of your cargo.

 “Rolled shipments” mean that ocean freight cargo has not been loaded onto the vessel it was meant to sail on.
 This happens when carrier capacity decreases while the customer demand increases.
 Rollings can also occur when you don’t have the right documentation for your shipment.

 Choosing the right logistics provider can prevent you from such hassle.
 You as a customer determine the urgency of your shipment.
 Getting a loading priority, an equipment and space prioritisation for your cargo can be the most efficient way for the most time-sensitive cargo.

 Another factor that should not be forgotten is that your cargo can get damaged during its transportation.
 Damages can happen,even if they're rare.

 At Twill, we don’t offer traditional shipping insurance but Value Protect, an affordable alternative to protect your cargo from accidents like fire, theft and bad weather.
 Value Protect gives you peace of mind: if anything goes wrong with your shipment, you will be compensated.
 It is easy to apply by container with a simple claims process.

 What you can do to avoid shipping delays